 Once you’ve gotten your fill of all the awesome things to do in Lima, it’s time to set out to see more of this amazing country.
 Rather than fly straight to Cusco for your Machu Picchu trip, why not take it slow and experience some of the surrounding areas of Lima?

-A few of the nearby must-visit spots include the ruins of Pachacamac (1 hour away), Palomino Islands (located just off the coast at Callao), the fishing village of Pucusana (1 hour’ish away) and the beach destination of Punta Negra (1 hour away).
+A few of the nearby must-visit spots include the ruins of Pachacamac (1 hour away), Palomino Islands (located just off the coast at Callao), the fishing village of Pucusana (1 hour’ish away), and the beach destination of Punta Negra (1 hour away).

 There are many more sights that are a bit further away, but it’s best to visit them and spend the night, rather than trying to do a day trip from Lima.

-Now You Know What To Do in Lima!
+Now You Know What To Do in Lima

-While many skip out on Lima in favour of heading straight to Cusco, hopefully by now you can see that the city is worth at least a few days on your trip to Peru.
+While many skip out on Lima in favor of heading straight to Cusco, hopefully by now you can see that the city is worth at least a few days on your trip to Peru.

 With a solid game plan and a bit of motivation, you can cross off plenty of these great things to do in Lima in just a weekend.

 Just think about the diversity of activities on offer in the City of Kings.
 In one day, you can visit ancient ruins, go paragliding above the ocean, see a magic water fountain show, eat some of the best food you’ve ever had, wash it all down with a few Pisco Sours, and dance until the wee hours of the morning.
 Welcome to Lima, amigos!

 Many of the images in this article are courtesy of Shutterstock.
 Check them out for royalty-free images and videos.